 PROCESS

-1) A program in execution is often referred as process.
-A thread is a subset(part) of the process.
+program in execution is often referred as process.
+A thread is a subset(part)

-3) A process is sometime referred as task.
-A thread is often referred as lightweight process.
+process is sometime referred as task.
+A thread is often referred as lightweight

 5) PER PROCESS ITEMS VS. PER THREAD ITEMS